eficode-academy/gradle-katas/project-properties/configuring-properties/README.md

 ## Command line properties

 Call `gradle hello`, and pass in the `recipient` property through the command line.

+> hint: if you can't remember, you send in properties with the `-P` command

  - Assert your command line property overrides user and project property values